 This course provides for the in-depth study of the people, society, culture, or movements during a particular historical period or for comparative analysis of society's, cultures, or movements of people or ideas during particular periods, or other historical moments.
 This course also allows for the in-depth study of particular historical events.
 Each student will write a major (20 page) research paper for this course.
 The topic and methods of evaluation will be defined by the instructor of the course.
 1 c.u.

-Prerequisites: HIS 219; WRT 107.
+Prerequisites: HIS 219 with prior permission of the Instructor; WRT 107.